MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 ---
 author: josaw1
-description: This article covers policy types and describes how to create a policy with rules in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: Learn about policy types and how to create a policy with rules in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template